alexpricedev/OpenBox/README.md

-SimpleFJS
+OpenBox
 ===========

 [![Code style: airbnb](https://img.shields.io/badge/code%20style-airbnb-blue.svg?style=flat)](https://github.com/airbnb/javascript)

-> Simple Functional JavaScript - A collection of simple types for everyday programming use
+> OpenBox - A collection of simple funcational tools for everyday programming use

-This project is a fun way for me to practice my knowledge of functional programming in JS.
+This project is currently a fun way for me to practice my knowledge of functional programming in JS.

 ## Containers